 Cameras vary with regard to the effects of the settings on the histograms and blinkies, and it will be necessary to experiment with your camera to determine what works best.
 No general set of rules exists.
 I find, for example, that with my Olympus E-M5 I do best using the neutral picture mode and setting saturation, contrast, and sharpness to their lowest values of -2.
 I also keep my histogram highlight sensitivity at its maximal value of 255 and use the widest color space, Adobe RGB.
 Similar considerations apply to my Nikon D300.
-Interestingly, with my Olympus E-M5 Mark II, I find when using UniWB that saturation and sharpness have no effect, but I must keep contrast at +2 with a normal picture mode.
+Interestingly, with my Olympus E-M5 Mark II, I find that saturation and sharpness have no effect, but I must keep contrast at +2 with a normal picture mode, at least when using UniWB.
 I am told that the Panasonic GH2 histograms and blinkies are relatively insensitive to the camera's settings.
 I have this on good authority, but I do not know it from personal experience.
 A little bit of experimenting will tell the tale.

 Rather generally, RawDigger is a very useful resource for gaining meaningful information in relation to shooting ETTR.
 With RawDigger you can see the actual raw histograms and see exactly how closely you have achieved ETTR.
 It can therefore provide a gold mine of information about the effects of the various camera settings and the behavior of the histograms and blinkies.
 And it provides accurate feedback about the efficacy of your ETTR techniques.
 It is, therefore, highly recommended software for any raw shooter wanting to perfect using ETTR.